 Aurelien Breeden

 Aurelien Breeden is a reporter for The New York Times in Paris, covering news from France.
-He has dual Franco-American citizenship and graduated from Sciences Po university in Paris with a dual master's degree in journalism and international affairs.
-Aurelien has been with The Times' Paris bureau since 2014 and is committed to upholding the standards of integrity outlined in their Ethical Journalism Handbook.
-He teaches an eight-week writing and reporting workshop at Sciences Po and does not participate in any political causes in France.
-His coverage includes breaking news, social protests, cultural trends, natural disasters, man-made disasters, and more.
+He has dual Franco-American citizenship and grew up as a Foreign Service brat before settling in the French capital.
+He has a dual master's degree in journalism and international affairs from Sciences Po university in Paris.
+Aurelien identifies himself as a Times reporter when on assignment, and The Times covers all expenses when he travels.
+He is committed to upholding the standards of integrity outlined in The Times' Ethical Journalism Handbook and strives to be fair and accurate in his reporting.
+Aurelien teaches an eight-week writing and reporting workshop at Sciences Po.
+He does not participate in any political causes in France.

 The Daily's Verdict